The Happenings on Shaw Hill

 “What brought you here?”
 I asked.
 “Was it work?”

-I didn’t believe him.
+I didn’t believe that.

-We talked for another twenty minutes and I didn’t get any new information.
+We talked for about twenty minutes.
+I didn’t learn anything new.
 It was like I was talking to a robot, an autumata, without feelings or any concern for me.
+I decided to make him a little uncomfortable, or at least try.

+He was as calm as could be.
+I could have said anything and he would not have blinked.
 He was holding the handle on his coffee cup.
-“I never brought anybody down into the basement,” he said.
-“But I have one,” he said.
-“Would you like to go down?”
+“I never brought anything down into the basement,” he said.
+“But I have one.
+Would you like to see it?”

 My heart almost stopped.
 He said it so cooly.
+I answered him quickly: “Sure.”

 It could have been good, which is to say that nothing would come from going down into the basement.
 It would simply be an old farmhouse cellar with the exposed stone foundation walls and nothing more.
 I may bump my head on an exposed ceiling beam but I would not be attacked by the present day incarnation of Count Dracula in the dark.

 On the other hand the worst could happen.
 And I think you know what I mean.
-I will try not to harp on that now.

 * * *